Be one of the first to explore Kings and Scribes: The Birth of a Nation, a stunning new exhibition now open at Winchester Cathedral.

 If you have visited our new exhibition since it opened, we would like to hear from you.
 We appreciate your feedback!
 Click here to leave feedback.

-Social distancing measures will be in place throughout the exhibition.
+Social distancing measures will be in place throughout the exhibition and we ask that you wear a face covering.

 Occasionally for services and special events it is necessary to close Kings and Scribes: The Birth of a Nation.
 Please check our closures page in advance of your visit.